cSDes1gn/stage-trials/README.md

 Use Case
 - they say 2micron but the microscope may not have that resolution try
-- speed of traversal (execution time)
+- speed of traversal (execution time) and relative capture quality

 Occulus rift
 - proof of concept